ubivis-ch/docker-openldap/README.md

 Intentionally there is no configuration that needs to be saved between runs, as upon every container restart, the whole configuration (i.e. `cn=config` tree) gets recreated (based on the envrionment variables).
 This means two things:

-* You should *never* change anything in the "config" tree as it will be lots on the next restart.
+* You should *never* change anything in the `cn=config` tree as it will be lost on the next restart.
 * Whenever you change `OPENLDAP_DOMAIN`, your "user-facing" database will not be accessible anymore.